oc-group/Nolej-AI-for-ILIAS-LMS-Page-Component/README.md

 ### Install the plugin

 1. Go into `Administration` -> `Extending ILIAS` -> `Plugins`
-2. Look for the plugin "Nolej"
+2. Look for the plugin "NolejPageComponent"
 3. Click on `Actions` -> `Install`

 ### After installation